TheJacksonLaboratory/SAMPLER/README.md

 # Downloading SAMPLER reprsenations:
 Use the following links to download SAMPLER representations of:

--FFPE TCGA BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10359808
+-FFPE TCGA-BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10359808

--Frozen TCGA BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360086
+-Frozen TCGA-BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360086

 -FFPE and Frozen TCGA-LUAD WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360102